cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 # Acknowledgements

+We like to thank Cooper Young for his contribution to start the MPI futures section.
 We like to thank Erin Seliger and Agness Lungua for their effort on our very early draft of this paper.

 # References